- What is Restorative Justice?

 - Restorative Justice is needed in Australia for our Original People.

-See ways you can connect with Indigenous people, ministries and gatherings: below and at our What’s On page.
+* See ways you can connect with Indigenous people, ministries and gatherings: below and at our What’s On page.

 What does the Lord require of you?

 - To act justly and to love mercy and to walk humbly with your God.
 (Micah 6:7-8)

 - He will not judge by what he sees with his eyes, or decide by what he hears with his ears; but with righteousness he will judge the needy, with justice he will give decisions for the poor of the earth.
 He will strike the earth with the rod of his mouth; with the breath of his lips he will slay the wicked.
 (Isaiah 11:3-4)